Are You a Leader? Become a Nurse Administrator

 What’s the Career and Salary Outlook for this Specialty?

 According to a 2017 study by AMN Healthcare, a healthcare staffing company, and the Center for the Advancement of Healthcare Professionals, more than a third of millennial nurses expressed interest in moving into leadership.
-“For Gen X nurses, the numbers were smaller, with one-fourth interested in leadership roles, while for baby boomer nurses, only 10% expressed interest,” the study found.
+“For Gen X nurses, the numbers were smaller, with one-fourth interested in leadership roles, while for baby boomer nurses, only 10 percent expressed interest,” the study found.
 “However, baby boomer nurses had a much higher percentage of RNs already in leadership positions, compared to Gen X and Millennial nurses.”

 That means that now could be a great time to get started if you’re interested in the field.
 Earning a degree or credential now could put you ahead of the pack for nursing leadership roles down the road.